tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-IANA has allocated two values in the "TLS HandshakeType" registry, defined in {{!TLS13}}, for request_connection_id (9) and NewConnectionId (10), as defined in this document.
+IANA has allocated two values in the "TLS HandshakeType" registry, defined in {{!TLS13}}, for request_connection_id (9) and new_connection_id (10), as defined in this document.
 The value for the "DTLS-OK" column is "Y".

 IANA has added this RFC as a reference to the "TLS Cipher Suites" Registry